YINI-lang/YINI-spec/YINI-Specification.md

 ---

 ### 16.6.
 Appendix C – Common Mistakes and Pitfalls
 Below are some common mistakes and misunderstandings when writing YINI files, especially for users familiar with other formats like YAML, JSON, or classic INI.
-This table aims to clarify syntax edge cases and help avoid subtle bugs.
+This table clarifies syntax edge cases and help avoid subtle bugs.

 #### Trailing commas in list and objects
 Trailing commas after values or members inside lists or objects never produce `Null` values.
 Strict mode disallows a comma with no element after it altogether.